MatthewCech/Console-Utils/README.md

 Known Issues:

 - Program termination via Ctrl+C in a terminal yields mixed results.
 Mitigated by adding delay before exiting, which admittedly is not really a solution.
-- Automatic sizing on startup is occasionally off-by-one off for window height.
+- Automatic sizing on startup is occasionally off-by-one errors for window height.
 - vs2015 Release with maximum optimizations on some systems can cause improper rendering.

-Did you encounter one of these issues?
-Please feel free to submit them under the issues section of the github repo.
+Did you encounter one of these issues or something?
+Please feel free to submit them under the issues section of the github repo!
 More information is very appreciated!

 ###Sample Hello World:
 This uses the single header and .cpp file in the `Conglomerated-Source` Folder